 The contract should stipulate what position the prospective employee is interviewing to fill.

 A section within the NDA should stipulate that the agreement protects the company from disclosures that can harm its interests in the marketplace, etc.

 The contract should stipulate information that can’t be discussed outside the interview.
 This might include trade secrets, products, and unique information the company adds to the NDA.

 The clause on Not Disclosing Confidential Information from Another Company:

 One clause many companies add to their NDA is that interviewees may not disclose information pertinent to another entity, such as their current or past employment.
 This protects the company from liability if its products or upcoming projects appear similar to a competing entity through chance.

 The contract is legally binding after it’s signed and dated.

-Your company will likely interview a great many candidates who are never hired on a permanent or temporary basis.
+Your company will likely interview many candidates who are never hired on a permanent or temporary basis.
 None of those interviewees can be covered under a standard employee NDA.
-The interview candidate non-disclosure agreement offers some legal protection against theft of intellectual property in these scenarios.
+The interview candidate’s non-disclosure agreement offers some legal protection against intellectual property theft in these scenarios.

 Here’s what a typical interview non-disclosure agreement looks like: